 World Coffee Research in 2013 convened an emergency summit in Guatemala to discuss what could be done at the location, national, regionally, and global levels.
 One of the key outcomes was the formation of a Global Development Alliance with USAID and other partners to conduct core scientific research that would address the problem of rust.
 The project is called Revitalizing the Central American, Caribbean and Peruvian Coffee Sectors after the Rust Crisis of 2012 through Applied Research and Development.

 The Central American rust epidemic uncovered dire inefficiencies in dis¬ease monitoring and farm-level resources for coping with disease.
 World Coffee Research is focusing on applied research around plant genetics and farm management, including the need to provide farmers with better guidance on how to use chemical controls.
-WCR has initiated multiple applied research projects to address rust through the Global Development Alliance.
+With funding support from a USAID Global Development Alliance, WCR initiated multiple applied research projects to address rust in 2014, which continue to expand.